 Google software update news

 A lot was resting on Google’s ability to come back into the game after taking a severe blow on the hardware front, the company is coming back with some smart software fixes.
-Android 8.1 Oreo was already being expected with two developer preview versions, and now the public release is rolling out for a bunch of Google Pixel and older Nexus devices.- The Pixel 2 and Pixel 2 XL get a refreshed interface design with the new bottom search bar and the At a glance Issues regarding the audio recording and touch responsiveness bugs have been patched, along with a brand new Oreo Easter Egg.
+Android 8.1 Oreo was already being expected with two developer preview versions, and now the public release is rolling out for a bunch of Google Pixel and older Nexus devices.While it may just be a follow-up to the major Android version update, but it does bring its very own set of visual and performance features.
+To highlight just a few changes that you can expect, here’s what’s new with the Android 8.1 update:- The Pixel 2 and Pixel 2 XL get a refreshed interface design with the new bottom search bar and the At a glance Issues regarding the audio recording and touch responsiveness bugs have been patched, along with a brand new Oreo Easter Egg.

 - Android 8.1 and API 27 update for developers brings enhancements to the Visual Core, along with the allowance for hardware acceleration with Neural networks API for machine learning.